Radiotherapy

 In order to maintain your dignity during treatment we only ask that clothing which covers the area to be treated are removed.
 Gowns will be provided where required.

-Can I eat before/after treatment?
+Can I eat before or after treatment?

 Will my treatment make me radioactive?

-External radiotherapy – where a machine (linear accelerator) is used to carefully aim beams of radiation at the cancer, will NOT make you radioactive.
+External radiotherapy uses a machine (linear accelerator) to carefully aim beams of radiation at the cancer.
+It will not make you radioactive.
 However, other types of radiotherapy (which are not delivered at the Beacon centre) may be different.
-Please speak to a radiographer if you have any questions.

 Can I go near my family and friends while having treatment?